algorand/graviton/README.md

 ### Prereq - Install and Symbolically Link to the Sandbox

 If you would like to use the [Makefile](./Makefile) without modificationm and with full functionality, you should create a symbolic link to  [the algorand sandbox repo](https://github.com/algorand/sandbox) as described here.
 There are many ways to accomplish this.
-Assuming you have cloned ***the sandbox*** into the path  `/path/to/algorand/sandbox/` and that you've `cd`'ed into the cloned `graviton` directory you would want to create a symbolic link as follows:
+Assuming you have cloned ***the sandbox*** into the path  `/path/to/algorand/sandbox/` and that you've `cd`'ed into the cloned `graviton` directory you should create a symbolic link as follows:

-#### linux / Mac OS
+#### Linux / Mac OS

 ```sh
 ln -s /path/to/algorand/sandbox/ sandbox